Los Angeles Union Station: California High-Speed Rail

 Union Station is planned to be a major hub for the future California High-Speed Rail System.
-Upon completion, it is projected that passengers will be able to get from Union Station to the Transbay Transit Center in the city of San Francisco in 2 hours and 40 minutes.
+Upon completion, it is projected that passengers will be able to get from Union Station to the Salesforce Transit Center in the city of San Francisco in 2 hours and 40 minutes.

 As a part of its Master Plan, Metro studied how to best integrate tracks and platforms for high-speed trains arrival into Union Station.
 Options included an aerial structure above the existing platforms, an underground structure under Alameda Street, an underground structure under Vignes Street and an aerial structure east of Vignes.
 All plans include a new concourse for high-speed rail passengers and three platforms with six tracks.

 Since that time, the Link US project has resulted in changes to how High-Speed Rail (HSR) will be brought into Union Station.
 That project's Final Environmental Report (FEIR) released in June 2019 indicates that HSR will approach the station from the north, on tracks 3 thru 6, use rebuilt station platforms 2 and 3, then exit to the south onto a new viaduct over the El Monte Busway and Santa Ana Freeway, which curves east (over a rebuilt and relocated Commercial Street) to return to the existing rail corridor along the west bank of the Los Angeles River.
 Thus, only four tracks and two platforms at Union Station will be used for HSR, with the remaining six tracks being converted to thru status and using the new viaduct to be shared by Metrolink and Amtrak lines.
 Tracks 13 thru 15 will remain stubs, ending at the south side of the station.

-West Santa Ana Branch Transit Corridor
+Construction on the run-through track is expected to start between 2023-2025 with a planned completion between 2028-2033.

+Southeast Gateway Line

-Metro selected Union Station as the eventual northern terminus of the planned West Santa Ana Branch Transit Corridor in 2022.
+Metro selected Union Station as the eventual northern terminus of the planned Southeast Gateway Line in 2022.
 The new light rail line will serve new platforms either at the Forecourt or behind the Metropolitan Water District Building and may open as early as 2043.

+Dodger Stadium gondola

+The Los Angeles Aerial Rapid Transit Project is a proposed aerial gondola connecting the station to Dodger Stadium.

+Brightline West

+The proposed Brightline West high speed line is scheduled to begin construction between Las Vegas and Rancho Cucamonga in late 2023 and is expected to be operational in mid-late 2027.
+It is planned to connect to Los Angeles Union Station via existing Metrolink services, though Metrolink schedules will line up with Brightline schedules to allow for transfers.

+Dreamstar Lines

+Dreamstar Lines intends to launch an overnight passenger train service from Union Station to San Francisco 4th and King Street station in 2025.

 In popular culture

 The facility served as a backdrop for the 1950 film Union Station, which starred William Holden and Nancy Olson.
-It has since been used in numerous films as a filming location, including:
+It has since been used in numerous films as a filming location, typically as a stand in for other fictional locations, including: